nostoc/module-ballerinax-smartsheet/ballerina/README.md

 ![generate API token ](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-smartsheet/refs/heads/main/docs/setup/resources/generate-api-token.png)

-> You must copy and store this key somewhere safe.
+> **Tip:** You must copy and store this key somewhere safe.
 It won't be visible again in your account settings for security reasons

 ## Quickstart